leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 ### Automation - VLAN 229

-Used for any automation devices that do not require open internet access, or need to be secured away from the general network (e.g. Door system)
+Used for any automation devices that do not require open internet access, or need to be secured away from the general network (e.g. Door system).

+Accessible via `Leighhack-iot` WiFi SSID.

 IP Range `10.3.16.0/24`